Japan · 1970s–present

 Oversized heads/eyesRounded, soft shapesPastel-friendly colorsSimple facial expressionsChibi proportions

-About Kawaii Style
+About Kawaii style

 Kawaii (meaning "cute" in Japanese) brings adorable charm to any project.
 Characterized by rounded shapes, oversized heads, tiny bodies, and expressive dot eyes, this style creates instant emotional connection.
 Popular for stickers, children's products, and social media content.